 Hyperion aims to maintain a portfolio of stocks that are robust and resilient even in downturns and difficult economic environments in-order to maximise long-term returns to clients.
 The investment processes of Hyperion are designed to weed out average and low-quality businesses allowing the investment team to focus their research efforts on only high-quality businesses that are positioned to sustain and grow even in harsh economic climates.
 For example, Hyperion’s portfolios have been stress tested and significantly outperformed through difficult economic conditions such as the GFC and European debt crisis.

 Over the past decade, since the GFC, economic conditions have been subdued.
-In recent times, global growth rates have been improving after a long period of expansive monetary and fiscal policy has inflated asset prices and reduced unemployment levels.
+In recent years, global growth rates have been improving after a long period of expansive monetary and fiscal policy has inflated asset prices and reduced unemployment levels.
 More importantly however, the long-term macro-economic outlook is for continued low levels of economic growth globally.
-Compared with the strong economic conditions the global economy enjoyed in the six decades between the end of WW2 and the GFC, the long-term growth outlook is modest at best.
+Compared with the strong economic conditions the global economy enjoyed in the six decades between the end of WWII and the GFC, the long-term growth outlook is modest at best.
 We believe the world is likely to continue to experience low inflation, low growth and low interest rate conditions for decades to come.

 The key structural headwinds impeding the economic growth outlook include; ageing populations, high consumer and government debt levels, rising levels of inequality in most developed countries, the increasingly disruptive impacts of climate change, artificial intelligence (AI) and robotics.
 Under these low growth economic conditions, it will be difficult for average businesses to thrive or even survive; whereas high quality businesses are the last to be affected by difficult economic conditions and are ultimately positioned to take market share.
 Businesses with structural tailwinds, innovative cultures that can adapt to and drive change and sustainable capital structures (i.e. strong balance sheets) have a significant advantage over average and low-quality businesses.